Volunteer Commitment Overview

 • Offer assistance to students, instructors, parents and guardians, church staff, and visitors as needed.

-• Report any concerns related to supplies, equipment, damage to Faith UMC property, health and safety issues (injuries or illnesses), or behavior using the Onsite Volunteer Shift Lognever post to our co-op forum about behavior concerns.
+• Report any concerns related to supplies, equipment, damage to Faith UMC property, health and safety issues (injuries or illnesses), or behavior using the online Onsite Volunteer Shift Lognever post to our co-op’s forums about behavior concerns.

 • Because no students may be on the premises without an adult co-op member present, at least one Onsite Volunteer must be at Planet Homeschool by 8:45 AM to let students arriving by city bus into the building.